stencila/examples/elife-30274/README.md

-## Replicating a replication study
+## Reproducing a replication study

 This example replicates the paper: